thakurtanya/kontikilabsDevelopers/doc/source/index.rst

 .. image:: https://docs.kontikilabs.com/img/Alter_NLU_02.png

 ##############################################
-Building Chatbot - AI Assistant With Alter NLU
+Building Chatbot/AI Assistant With Alter NLU
 ##############################################

 A good quality training dataset is the most critical aspect behind building a robust and intelligent chatbot.
 Everything depends upon how good is the training dataset for the conversational agents to understand and respond accordingly based on the user intent and context.